lucastle6969/comp371/README.md

-# gl-obj-skeleton
+# 3d-pacman

-CMake Skeleton code for OpenGL.
+3D PacMan game made with OpenGL.
 Works for macOS, Linux, Windows.

 **You will get the best results if you use CLion as your IDE.**